 Needless to say from the ages 16 to 23 I had very little opportunity to engage my brain academically or hone my writing skills in any way.

-And why would I want to.
-My life consisted of work, girls, pubs, clubs, alcohol and the other hedonistic pleasures which, actually, suited me fine.
+And why would I want to?
+My life consisted of work, pubs, clubs and all those other vices.

 I remember it well.
 It was the moment when I knew things had to change.

-It was the moment I knew what I was doing and where I was heading was destined for, at best, working class mediocracy and, at worst, prison.
+It was the moment I knew what I was doing and where I was heading was destined for a mediocre life.

-I was outside of a new build house we were working on.
-I was covered in dirt, my boots sinking further in the mud and I was feeling low because my dopamine receptors had been fried from the previous weekend’s partying.
+I was outside of a new-build house we were working on.
+I was covered in dirt, my boots sinking further in the mud and I was feeling tired fried from the previous weekend’s festivities.

 I remember looking up at the blue sky and thinking to myself, “Is this it?
 Is this what life has in store for me?
 Is this what I am forever?”

-I worked my ass off.
+I worked my socks off.
 I had to learn how to read, write, think critically and speak coherent English, without the pitmatic slang I had used my entire life.

-I stayed in weekends, I read, then I read again and then read some more.
+I stayed in on weekends, I read, then I read again and then read some more.

-I didn’t work for a few months purely so I could invest all my time in getting my brain functioning again.
+I didn’t work for a few months purely so I could invest all my time getting my brain to function again.